jramey2016/NumberGame/README.md

 # NumberGame
-Simple numbers game build in Java
+Simple numbers game, red means warm, blue is cold, and green is a win!